ATNA is a widely tested profile. This page contains guidelines that address frequently asked questions about testing expectations.

 - Questions about ATNA testing?

-The IHE IT Infrastructure (ITI) Technical Committee worked on several updates during the past year.
+ALSO... the IHE IT Infrastructure (ITI) Technical Committee worked on several UPDATES during the past year.
 As of September 2019, these are now approved and testable at 2020 IHE Connectathons:

 - Secure Node and Secure Applictaion actors must support one or more of these Secure Transport (ie "STX") options: